 - After dough has doubled in size, pinch off a small amount.
 Make a long coil for large homemade soft pretzels or short coils for pretzel knots.

-- Make a heart shape for regular pretzels and simply tie in a knot for mini pretzel knots.
+- Make a heart shape or a figure 8 for regular pretzels and simply tie in a knot for mini pretzel knots.
 Wet the ends and pinch the dough a bit to get it to stick if needed.

 - Place completed pretzel shapes on a baking sheet and allow to rise.